Controlling Bodies for Tax Practitioners

 SARS will communicate with the entity via a letter of the success or rejection of the application.

-Upon receipt of the successful confirmation letter, the Recognised Controlling Body must submit a list of all their registered tax practitioner members either via individually or bulk submission to SARS.
+In the event of a successful application, SARS will issue a letter of the successful application and update its systems to include the Recognised Controlling Body (RCB).
+The RCB must then submit a list of its registered tax practitioner members to SARS.

-An entity may request a review where they believe SARS initial assessment is not correct.
+The Controlling Body may request a review where they believe SARS’s initial assessment is not correct.

 Frequently Asked Questions